Accommodation Around the World

 Peru

-For one night, we needed a really basic, afforable, and safe hotel near the bus stop.
+For one night, we needed a really basic, affordable, and safe hotel near the bus stop.
 We booked the Serenzza Hotel for this purpose.
 Everything turned out perfectly!

 • Huacachina: Banana Adventure Hostel– We stayed in a private room at Banana Adventure Hostel.
 Everything was perfect here.
 The room was clean and aesthetic and the food and drinks at the hostel were excellent.
 We wish we’d stayed one more night.
 Just beware that there will be loud music until 10 pm.
 It didn’t bother us at all!